 Second Blackout in Idaho; Utilities Begin Postmortem on Western Outage

-Utility officials said it could take a week to find out just what caused Tuesday’s short-circuit, which sent disturbances rippling through the Western power grid.
+It could take a week to find out just what caused the short-circuit, officials said.

 ``We can rule out sabotage.
 We can rule out UFOs.
 I think we can rule out computer hackers,″ said Perry Gruber, spokesman for the Bonneville Power Administration in Portland, Ore., which operates a series of Northwest hydroelectric plants.

-Within a second or two, air conditioners whirred to a stop on a day when record or near-record temperatures scorched the West.
-Stoplights went dark.
-Hospitals and air traffic control centers switched to generators.
+Air conditioners whirred to a stop.
+Traffic lights went dark.
 Bells and buzzers on slot-machines in Reno, Nev., briefly fell silent.

-If nothing else, the short-circuit Tuesday was ``an initiating event,″ said Robert Dintelman, assistant executive director of the Western Systems Coordinating Council in Salt Lake City.
+If nothing else, the incident on the Bridger line was ``an initiating event,″ said Robert Dintelman, assistant executive director of the Western Systems Coordinating Council in Salt Lake City.

 Dintelman said the coordinating council, which oversees electrical service reliability in 14 Western states, two Canadian provinces and part of northern Mexico, will conduct a ``postmortem″ on the outage.